huangshu91/Isometric-Emblem/README.md

 	Show movement range (and accompanying sprites/logic) is contained in the map.
 	This makes sense to me because the highlight is part of the map and unlike tilehighlight is not "controlled" by input other than activated or not.

+	NEED TESTING.
+STARTING TO GET TOO COMPLICATED TO EASILY REASON ABOUT.